[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Ground states and excitations

 which is an inversion of all spins on sublattice $\SL$.
 Utilizing this duality reduces our focus to only half of the phase diagram at $\delta \geq -1$.
 The model is thus symmetric around $\eta=0$, as reflected in the phase diagram,~\autoref{fig:PD_strain}.
 We shall now explain the four phases from the right (positive $\delta$) to the left (negative $\delta$).

-\paragraph{Ferromagnetic regime.} For $\delta > 1$, the energy of the type 1B monopoles $E_{1B} = J(2-\delta)^2/2$ is lower than the energy of any other group.
+\paragraph*{Ferromagnetic regime.} For $\delta > 1$, the energy of the type 1B monopoles $E_{1B} = J(2-\delta)^2/2$ is lower than the energy of any other group.
 Ground states are formed by a complete tiling of type 1B monopoles on every tetrahedron with all minority spins on sublattice $\SL$.
 There are only two configurations that minimize the energy on all tetrahedra simultaneously, corresponding to polarizing all spins along or against the $[111]$ direction.
 The system undergoes a phase transition into this spontaneous symmetry-broken ferromagnetic state, where the transition temperature $T_c$ grows with increasing $\delta$.
-Phrased differently, this is a pressure-induced crystallization of a cooperative paramagnet \cite{mirebeau2002pressure}.
+Phrased differently, this is a stress-induced crystallization of a cooperative paramagnet, akin to phenomena observed in Tb$_2$Ti$_2$O$_7$ \cite{mirebeau2002pressure}.
 The ferromagnetic phase persists up to arbitrarily large $\delta$.
 The lowest-energy excitations in this regime are two-in-two-out (type 0) states.
 A single spin flip out of the ground state can create a pair of such defects, but they are not mobile -- there are no deconfined excitations in the ferromagnetic phase.

-\paragraph{Spin ice regime.} For $\vert\delta\vert<1$, the lowest energy is $E_0=J\delta^2/2$ and the ground states are given by the conventional spin ice configurations, realizing a finite residual entropy at $T=0$~\cite{pauling1935,anderson1956ordering,ramirez_zero-point_1999}.
+\paragraph*{Spin ice regime.} For $\vert\delta\vert<1$, the lowest energy is $E_0=J\delta^2/2$ and the ground states are given by the conventional spin ice configurations, realizing a finite residual entropy at $T=0$~\cite{pauling1935,anderson1956ordering,ramirez_zero-point_1999}.
 Either the type 1A or type 1B monopoles are the lowest-energy excitations, depending on whether $\delta$ is smaller or greater than zero.
 At $\delta=0$, conventional spin ice, the two types become degenerate, and monopoles diffuse isotropically.

-\paragraph{High symmetry point.} At the point $\delta=-1$, spins on sublattice $\SL$ are completely decoupled from all other spins.
+\paragraph*{High symmetry point.} At the point $\delta=-1$, spins on sublattice $\SL$ are completely decoupled from all other spins.
 At this special point, the $\SL$ spins are free to take any value they want, and the remaining spins form decoupled antiferromagnetic kagome planes.
 In terms of the single tetrahedron, $E_0=E_{1A} = J/2$, making this the most degenerate point, with 12 of the 16 configurations sharing the same energy.